ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 Based on the source environment complexity, you must consider the following target platform:

-* Single site VMware Solutions dedicated instance - A vCenter Server instance is an automated provisioning offering that deploys hardware and software in a defined pattern.
+* Single site VMware Solutions dedicated instance - A vCenter Server® instance is an automated provisioning offering that deploys hardware and software in a defined pattern.
 After initial deployment, you must add capacity and additional services to a number of automated workflows as needed.
 For more information, see [vCenter Server overview](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).
 The types of vCenter Server instances include:
    * Regulated Workloads.
 For more information, see [VMware Regulated Workloads overview](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-overview).
    * VMware Security and Compliance Readiness Bundle.
 For more information, see [Security and Compliance Readiness Bundle overview](/docs/vmwaresolutions?topic=vmwaresolutions-scb-overview).
 * Multisite or location VMware Solutions dedicated instance - The vCenter Server offering can be deployed in multiple locations to create a multisite or location VMware Solutions dedicated instance: